open-switch/opx-nas-ndi/README.md

 # opx-nas-ndi
 This repository contains a mediation layer between the NAS software and the SAI API.
 It isolates NAS software from changes of the SAI API.
-The NDI functions accept input data structures from NAS modules and converts them to the format accepted by the SAI interfaces.
+The NDI functions accept input data structures from NAS modules and convert them to the format accepted by the SAI interfaces.

 (c) 2017 Dell